bodo-ai/Bodo/docs/source/bodo_platform.rst

 **Note:** If the *Instance type* dropdown list does not populate, either the AWS credentials are not entered properly or they are not valid.
-Please go back :ref:`setting_aws_credentials` and make sure you complete it with valid credentials.
+Please go back to :ref:`setting_aws_credentials` and make sure you complete it with valid credentials.

+Next, enter the number of nodes for your cluster in *Number of Instances*. and choose the Bodo Version to be installed on your cluster.
+Typically the three latest Bodo Releases are available.

+**Note:** If the *Bodo Version* dropdown list does not populate, either the AWS credentials are not entered properly or the permissions to Bodo's AMIs have not been granted to your account.
+Please go back :ref:`setting_aws_credentials` and make sure you complete it with valid credentials and that AMIs have been successfully shared with your AWS account.

+Then, select a value for *Cluster auto shutdown*.
+This is the amount of time of inactivity after which the platform will remove the cluster automatically.
+Activity is determined through attached notebooks (see :ref:`attaching_notebook_to_cluster`) and jobs (see :ref:`running_a_job`).
+Therefore, if you don't plan to attach a notebook or a job to this cluster (and use it via `ssh` instead), it's recommended to set this to `Never`, since otherwise the cluster will be removed after the set time.

 .. image:: platform_onboarding_screenshots/cluster-form.png
     :align: center
     :alt: Cluster-creation-form

-Finally, enter the number of nodes for your cluster in *Number of Instances* and click on `CREATE`.
+Finally click on `CREATE`.
 You will see that a new task for creating the cluster has been created.

 .. image:: platform_onboarding_screenshots/cluster-status-new.png